robmarkcole/HASS-Deepstack-scene/README.md

 - **timeout**: (Optional, default 10 seconds) The timeout for requests to deepstack.
 - **source**: Must be a camera.
 - **name**: (Optional) A custom name for the the entity.

+## Scenes info
+The 365 scenes are from the [Places365 dataset](http://places2.csail.mit.edu/).
+You can find them [in this list](https://github.com/zhoubolei/places_devkit/blob/master/categories_places365.txt).